galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 > 1. {% tool [SnapATAC2 Clustering](toolshed.g2.bx.psu.edu/repos/iuc/snapatac2_clustering/snapatac2_clustering/2.5.3+galaxy1) %} with the following parameters:
 >    - *"Dimension reduction and Clustering"*: `Compute Umap, using 'tl.umap'`
 >        - {% icon param-file %} *"Annotated data matrix"*: `Anndata 5k PBMC spectral` (output of **tl.spectral** {% icon tool %})
+>        - *"Use the indicated representation in '.obsm'"*: `X_spectral`
 >
 > 2. Rename the generated file to `Anndata 5k PBMC UMAP` or add the tag  {% icon galaxy-tags %} `UMAP` to the dataset {: .hands_on}

 # Clustering
-During clustering, cells that share similar accessibility profiles are organized into clusters. **SnapATAC2** utilizes graph-based community clustering with the *Leiden* method.
-This method takes the results of k-nearest neighbor (KNN) method as input data and produces well-connected communities.
+During clustering, cells that share similar accessibility profiles are organized into clusters. **SnapATAC2** utilizes graph-based community clustering with the *Leiden* algorithm.
+This method takes the k-nearest neighbor (KNN) graph as input data and produces well-connected communities.

 ## Community clustering